Law and Legal Studies, Nottingham Trent University

 The Convention on the Rights of Persons with Disabilities (CRPD) sets international legal standards for the promotion and protection of human rights afforded to disabled persons.
 By August 2009, the United Kingdom (UK) had signed and ratified both the CRPD and its Optional Protocol.

-While the United Nations monitoring committee for the CRPD has sought clarification regarding CRPD compliance from over eighty State Parties, the UK is the first – and so far only – State Party to be subjected to an inquiry by this committee due to the negative impact caused by the benefits regime implemented in the UK as part of the 2013 welfare reform.
+While the United Nations monitoring committee for the CRPD has sought clarification regarding CRPD compliance from over eighty State Parties, the UK is the first State Party to be subjected to an inquiry by this committee due to the negative impact caused by the benefits regime implemented in the UK as part of the 2013 welfare reform.
 In the 2016 Inquiry Report into the UK, the committee delivered its first (and at present only) finding of a State Party being in violation of the CRPD.

 My research will identify the extent to which disability welfare law and policy of both the UK and the Republic of Ireland (Ireland) complies with the rights espoused by the CRPD.
 This will be achieved by the comparison of relevant legislative measures from the UK and Ireland with the CPRD and with conclusions from the United Nations Committee on the Rights of Persons with Disabilities (the Committee) which hold the UK in violation of the CRPD.
 My project will also analyse the historical development of social policy and legislation in both the UK and Ireland in order to ascertain how differing historical opinions regarding disability in both the UK and Ireland have impacted modern legislation and its interpretation.